New Brunswick PNP

 - Be able to provide evidence of business/management experience in a financially viable company

-- Produce a detailed business plan outlining the proposed business venture
+- Produce a detailed business plan outlining the proposed business venture and demonstrate a good understanding of the New Brunswick business environment.

 - Visit New Brunswick for at least 5 days in order to attend a selection interview with an Immigration Program Office and to explore the business landscape in New Brunswick.